Everett McIver

-Everett McIver (born August 5, 1970) is a former American football offensive guard in the National Football League (NFL) for the New York Jets, Miami Dolphins and Dallas Cowboys.
-He also was a member of the London Monarchs in the World League of American Football.
-He played college football at Elizabeth City State University.
+Everett McIver (born August 5, 1970) is an American former professional football player who was an offensive guard in the National Football League (NFL) for the New York Jets, Miami Dolphins and Dallas Cowboys.
+He also was a member of the London Monarchs in the World League of American Football (WLAF).
+He played college football for the Elizabeth City State Vikings.

-Early years
+Early life

 McIver attended Seventy-First High School in Fayetteville, North Carolina.
 He played defensive tackle and received All-state honors as a senior.
 He was also on the track team.

 He accepted a football scholarship from Elizabeth City State University, starting at defensive end his first 3 seasons.
 As a junior, he had 15 tackles and 2 sacks against Winston-Salem State University.

 As a senior, he moved to defensive tackle.
 He was a three-time All-CIAA selection and the conference's defensive player of the year in his last two seasons.

 In 2009, he was inducted into the Elizabeth City State University Sports Hall of Fame.

 Professional career

 San Diego Chargers

-McIver was signed as an undrafted free agent by the San Diego Chargers after the 1993 NFL Draft on April 27.
+McIver was signed as an undrafted free agent by the San Diego Chargers after the 1993 NFL draft on April 27.
 He was waived on July 23.